 The Pumpkin Patch

 The Pumpkin Patch is an annual mission activity at St. John’s Lutheran Church.
 During the month October, hundreds of pumpkins are sold.
 All the proceeds are given away.
-A Navajo tribe receives a portion for providing the pumpkins; fifty percent of the earnings will be donated to Building One Community and the balance will be donated to other charities.
+A Navajo tribe receives a portion for providing the pumpkins; all other proceeds are donated to local charities.
 Food sold at the food tent supports the quilters of St. John’s who make quilts for Lutheran World Relief, a world-wide quilt distribution to those in need.
 This mission activity is “pumpkins with a purpose!”

-- Pumpkins are unloaded on Saturday, September 29, from 9 am to 12 noon.
+- Pumpkins are unloaded on the first day of the patch, from 8:45 am to 12 noon.
 Come and help unload hundreds of pumpkins from a semi-truck, and ready the Pumpkin Patch for the October sale.

-- If you would like to sign up for a shift during the month of October to sell pumpkins, use this link.
+- If you would like to sign up for a shift during the month of October to sell pumpkins, we will provide a link to sign up.
 We need many volunteers to staff the Pumpkin Patch.

 You are encouraged to support “Pumpkins with the Purpose” and encourage your friends and neighbors to obtain their fall pumpkins at the Pumpkin Patch of St. John’s!